otegecmis/random-quotes-api/README.md

 npm run env
 ```

-Update the generated `.env` file as needed and review the `.env.example` file for more options.
+Update the generated `.env` file as needed.

 - **Start the project**